Topeka Sam: Activism

-After her release from federal prison in 2015, Sam became involved in helping women transition back into society after incarceration.
+After her release from federal prison in 2015, Sam began helping women transition back into society after incarceration.
 In 2017, she founded the non-profit The Ladies of Hope Ministries.
 This organization's activities include providing resources related to education, housing, and groceries, including the Angel Food Delivery Program.
 As of December 2022, the Angel Food Delivery Program had delivered over 9,000 bags of groceries to families impacted by the criminal justice system.

-In addition, Sam and another woman who was incarcerated alongside her, Vanee Sykes, established the Hope House in the Castle Hill neighborhood of the Bronx, with the aim of providing transitional housing for female parolees.
-Initially, the house remained vacant because the state corrections department deemed it unsuitable, prompted by neighbors’ concerns about safety.
-As of December 2023, the Hope House is operational in New Orleans, LA and Prince George's County, MD with an on-site coordinator helping residents with ID obtainment, public assistance applications, job services, and educational opportunities.
+In addition, Sam and another woman who was incarcerated alongside her, Vanee Sykes, established the Hope House in the Castle Hill neighborhood of the Bronx.
+The organization aimed to provide transitional housing for female parolees.
+The Hope House remained vacant at first because the state corrections department deemed it unsuitable due to neighbors’ concerns about safety.
+As of December 2023, the Hope House is operational in New Orleans, LA, and Prince George's County, MD, with an on-site coordinator that helps residents to obtain IDs, apply for public assistance, and receive training.

-Other advocacy by Sam includes her efforts to bring attention to the case of Alice Marie Johnson, who was serving a life sentence for a nonviolent drug offense.
-Sam produced a video about Johnson that gained widespread viewership, inspiring Kim Kardashian to lobby the Trump Administration for Johnson's clemency and pardon, which were eventually granted.
+Other advocacy by Sam includes her efforts to bring attention to the case of Alice Marie Johnson.
+Johnson was serving a life sentence for a nonviolent drug offense, and Sam produced a video about advocating for her release.
+The video inspired Kim Kardashian to lobby the Trump Administration for Johnson's clemency and pardon, which he granted.

-Sam has also advocated for The First Step Act, which is legislation to reduce mandatory minimum sentences for certain non-violent offenses, improve prison conditions, and provide better support for individuals re-entering society post-incarceration.
-Sam was invited to speak at the White House Prison Reform Summit in 2018, where she shared insights derived from her experience in federal prison.
+Sam has also advocated for The First Step Act.
+This legislation aimed to reduce the mandatory minimum sentences for certain non-violent offenses.
+It also sought to improve the conditions of prisons and to provide better support for individuals re-entering society post-incarceration.
+The White House Prison Reform Summit invited Sam to speak at 2018.
+Her speech included insights from her experience in federal prison.
 She talked about conditions and challenges faced by incarcerated women, including challenges with obtaining sanitary pads.